 Convenience stores: GS25, CU, and 7-11 are also available on Korean streets, but purchasing prepaid SIM cards there may require manual identity verification, which can be somewhat inconvenient.

-If you buy online, you can even prepare in advance.
+If you buy online, you can even save some time in advance.

 4. The BeautsGO platform (recommended):

 For travelers who value efficiency, buying a Kor ean data SIM card through BeautsGO is currently the fastest and most convenient way.
-This platform is specifically designed for users going to Korea, has a user-friendly interface, supports multiple payment methods, and provides excellent after-sales support, avoiding the confusion that often comes with choosing on general e-commerce platforms.
+This platform is specifically designed for users going to Korea, features a user-friendly interface, supports multiple payment methods, and provides excellent after-sales support, avoiding the confusion that often arises when choosing on regular e-commerce platforms.

 IV.
 Recommendations for Korean data SIM card stores and telecom operators

-When choosing how to purchase a Korean data SIM card, it’s important to choose one from the three major mainstream telecom operators in Korea: SKT, KT, and LG U+.
-These providers ensure high-quality signal coverage:
+When choosing how to purchase a Korean data SIM card, it’s important to opt for one from one of the three major Korean telecom operators—SKT, KT, or LG U+—to ensure good signal quality.

-SK Telecom: It offers wide coverage and fast speeds throughout Korea, even in mountainous areas or remote islands.
+SK Telecom: It has wide coverage and fast speeds in Korea, even in mountainous areas or remote islands.

-KT Olleh: This brand is particularly friendly to foreign tourists, with numerous service points at airports and a variety of pre-paid plans available.
+KT Olleh: This brand is particularly friendly to foreign tourists, with many service points at airports and a variety of plans available for different durations.

-LG U+: Often sold in conjunction with transportation cards (T-Money), offering excellent value for money.
+LG U+: Often sold in bundles with T-Money cards, offering excellent value for money.

 Recommended purchase channels:

-KKday/Klook: Suitable for tourists, with transparent prices and convenient locations for picking up the card.
+KKday/Klook: Suitable for tourists, with transparent prices and convenient locations for picking up the cards.

 KT official website reservation: Ideal for users who need a “Korean phone number” to receive messages or make calls.